telerik/xaml-docs/controls/radgridview/grouping/basics.md

 * [Events](#events)
 * [Styling and Appearance](#styling-and-appearance)

+>The groups of RadGridView can be programmatically expanded and collapsed.
+This is demonstrated in the [Programmatic Grouping]({%slug gridview-programmatic-grouping%}) topic.

 # Basic Grouping

 In order to group data the user has to just drag the desired column to __GridViewGroupPanel__ located at the top of __RadGridView__.
 If __RadGridView__ is not grouped, a hint is shown in __GridViewGroupPanel__.